open-data/oc_search/docs/Custom_searches.md

 Please note that the actual __search data is not included__ in the data import and export.
 Data must be loaded in a separate step.
 The import and export process is described in detail in [Importing Custom Searches](https://github.com/open-data/oc_search/blob/master/docs/import_custom_search.md)

-## Advanced Topics ##

-Documentation for these advanced topics will be forthcoming.

-- Custom models
-- Chronologic Codes
-- Custom models